renovate-bot/zw/docs/guides/02_ice.md

 zi snippet OMZ::lib
 ```

-The all possible ways to use the `multisrc''` ice-mod:
+The all possible ways to use the `multisrc'…'` ice-mod:

 ```shell
 zi ice depth"1" multisrc="lib/{functions,misc}.zsh" pick"/dev/null"